ubc-library-rc/intro_to_tidyverse/content/package_examples.md

 ggplot2 is is a plotting package that is highly customizable.
 For the full resources go to <a href="https://ggplot2.tidyverse.org" target="_blank">their website</a>.
 You can also refer to the <a href="https://ubc-library-rc.github.io/R-viz/" target="_blank"> library workshop about ggplot2</a>.

+<strong>Spend the next 5 minutes removing and editing parts of this plot code to figure out what they do.
+Note down errors that you get and we can discuss them as a group!</strong>

 ``` r
 ggplot(iris.full, aes(x=Species))+
   geom_boxplot(aes(y=metric_value, color=Species))+